opnsense/docs/source/manual/how-tos/proxywebfilter.rst

 For this tutorial we will assume:

-* Proxy has his default settings / is not configured
+* Proxy has its default settings / is not configured
 * We only want web filtering and nothing else (no caching, no authentication)

 ..
 Note::